 It takes about 40 gallons of sap to make 1 gallon of syrup, so there’s a lot of evaporation to be done.
-To keep up with the increased number of trees this year, we moved our boiling over to an outdoor propane stove.
-It’s the same stove that we use to reduce the lye for our Old-fashioned Soft Soap, so it’s really coming in handy.
+It seems like everyone knows someone who tried it for the first time in their kitchen and it steamed so much that it peeled the wallpaper off their walls!
+We do our boiling on an outdoor propane stove.
+It’s the same stove that we use to reduce the lye for our Old-fashioned Soft Soap, so it really comes in handy.

-One thing that totally caught us by surprise is that the sap is so delicious straight from the tree!
+One thing that totally caught us by surprise the first time we harvested sap is that it’s so delicious straight from the tree!
 We have this one really large maple right at the beginning of our driveway which we call the Welcome Maple.
 It’s huge with a wide canopy and turns a deep purplish-red in the fall.
-And the sap is so sweet that we don’t make syrup out of it at all ~ we just gather around the table and enjoy it straight from the tree!
+And the sap is so sweet that we don’t make syrup out of it at all ~ we just drink it!

 Turns out, there is nothing so refreshing as pure sap in the early spring!